anxefaraldo/edmkey/README.md

 $ pip install pyinstaller

-and then generate the executable with the following command:
+and then, in the edmkey folder, generate the executable with the following command:

-$ cd edmkey

 $ pyinstaller edmkey.py

-The new edmkey ecutable will be located in './dist/edmkey'
+The new edmkey executable will be located in './dist/edmkey'

 ### Extras